Acceptance of Donated Materials

 - Able to support curriculum development, student learning and engagement, faculty research, and community interest;

-- Materials that are in good, clean, usable physical condition without restrictions or access limitations.
+- in good, clean, usable physical condition without restrictions or access limitations

 - Previous editions of currently held titles